Experienced Law Firm Serving all of Rhode Island

 - Pre-trial proceedings

 The pre-trial phase is arguable the most important part of the criminal process.
-During pre-trial, your criminal defense lawyer will file for and receive “discovery.”
+During pre-trial, your lawyer will file for and receive “discovery.”
 The discovery packet will include the evidence that the prosecution will use against you, like photographs, videos, witness statements, test results and more.
 After receiving this critical information, you will have the opportunity to review it with your attorney and discuss a defense strategy.
 While reviewing discovery, your lawyer may decide to do an independent investigation into the crime you have allegedly committed.
 Once you and your lawyer are satisfied with the discovery, your attorney will have a series of conferences with the prosecutor in an attempt to work out a favorable resolution in your case.
 Often, these conferences involve input from the judge as well, so it is important for your lawyer to be familiar with both the prosecutor handling your case and the judge assigned to your courtroom.
 The pre-trial phase ends in one of three ways.
 Either the case get dismissed, you decide to enter a plea or the case is scheduled for trial.

 As a criminal defendant, you always have the right to go to trial.
 In District Court, a trial is held in front of a judge only.
 In Superior Court, your case is presented before a jury of your peers.
 You may also decide to waive your right to a jury trial and have you felony case presented only to a judge.
 During trial, the prosecution has the burden of proof, which means that they must convince the judge or jury that you are guilty of the alleged crime beyond a reasonable doubt.
 Your lawyer will have the opportunity to make an opening statement, cross examine witnesses, present witnesses in your defense, and then make a closing argument.
 At the end of a trial, the judge or jury will render their verdict.
 A not guilty verdict means that you have been exonerated of all the charges against you and they are dropped.
 If you are found guilty, a sentence will be imposed by the judge.
 Juries do not impose sentences.